 Toss them in salads.
 I especially love them in salads with a pumpkin oil vinaigrette.

 - Garnish soups, like this cream of asparagus soup.

 - Add to granola

 - As a crunchy snack alone or as part of a nut mix

 - Sprinkle in plain Greek yogurt sweetened with a little honey or maple syrup

-- Pre-heat oven to 300º.
-Line a small rimmed baking sheet with foil.
+- Pre-heat oven to 300ºF.
+Line a half size rimmed baking sheet with foil.
 Toss pumpkin seeds with oil and salt (and any spices if using).
 Toast for 20 minutes.
 Cool, package and enjoy.